spapanik/yamk/docs/source/usage.rst

     show this help message and exit
 -a/--assume        dependency
-    assume that dependency is up to date (works only with phony ones) -d/--directory     dir
+    assume that dependency is up to date (works only with phony ones) -b/--bare
+    build only the target, without checking the dependencies -d/--directory     dir
     the path to the directory that contains the cookbook -f/--force